TheSkyler-Dev/Fern-lang/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most Fern-lang users.
 - **Include any relevant examples or context** that would help illustrate the enhancement.

+### Contributing to the ANTLR Grammar

+Contributions to Fern's ANTLR grammar are welcome!
+This section outlines specific guidelines for modifying or extending the grammar.

+#### Guidelines for Grammar Contributions
+- **Understand the existing grammar**: Familiarize yourself with the current grammar to ensure consistency with its structure and style.
+- **Follow ANTLR best practices**: Ensure your changes align with [ANTLR best practices](https://github.com/antlr/antlr4/blob/master/doc/index.md).
+- **Preserve readability**: Write clear and meaningful rule names, and include comments where necessary.
+- **Test your changes**: Update or add tests to confirm that your grammar modifications behave as expected.

+#### Before Submitting Grammar Changes
+- **Run grammar validation tools**: Ensure no grammatical or syntax errors are introduced.
+- **Update documentation**: If your grammar changes impact Fern's syntax or features, update any relevant documentation.
+- **Check compatibility**: Ensure that the grammar changes are compatible with existing Fern codebase features.

 ### Pull Requests

 #### Before Submitting A Pull Request